Take a fresh look at your lifestyle.

 This verse makes two points.
 First, one should not despair of Allah’s mercy.
 Losing hope in Allah is not just wrong but a grave, unforgivable sin.
 This is one of the tactics of Satan to make you lose hope in Allah’s mercy and continue committing sins.
 He tells you, “You have sinned so much.
 Do you really think Allah is going to forgive you?
 You have nothing to lose.
 Keep on sinning as much as you want because Allah won’t forgive you anyway.”

 There are two grave sins.
-One is shirk or ascribing partners to Allah’s divinity, and the second is losing hope in Allah’s mercy to forgive your sins no matter how many and how grave your sins may be.
+One is shirk or ascribing partners to Allah’s divinity.
+Second is losing hope in Allah’s mercy to forgive your sins.
+You shouldn’t lose hope no matter how many and grave your sins may be.

 Ramadan 2025 and Repentance

 Ramadan 2025 is an excellent occasion for both tawbah to Allah and asking for one’s needs.
 Of course, those who are pious and generally considered righteous shouldn’t think they don’t need to repent.
 Repentance and returning to Allah are what all the prophets, Imams, and friends of Allah have done throughout centuries.
-Just thinking that one is too good to seek repentance is a sin because it is an act of arrogance.
-Many things that are not considered sins for others may be regarded as sins for us due to our higher status before Allah.
+Thinking that one is too good to seek repentance is a sin because it is an act of arrogance.
+Many things Allah does not consider sins for others may be sins for us due to our higher status before Allah.
 In other words, Allah expects more from us than from those lower than us in piety.
 Therefore, we must all seek repentance and pray to Allah to grant our wishes, whether we consider ourselves good or bad.

 Conclusion